Electro-Voice triumphs at the FIS World Skiing Championships 2011

 From February 7-20, the resort of Garmisch-Partenkirchen in Bavaria was overrun by some 100,000-plus fans attending the 2011 edition of the FIS (or Fédération Internationale de Ski) World Championships.
 In addition to spectacular races, visitors were treated to a varied programme of entertainment that more than justified the organizers' claim that – far more than simply a sporting event – Garmisch-Partenkirchen was offering visitors a “festival in the snow”.
 Medal Plaza, for instance, in Michael Ende Park, was the scene each evening not only for the presentation ceremonies but also for shows featuring top German and Austrian acts like Ich + Ich, Culcha Candela, Christina Stürmer and DJ Ötzi, each drawing audiences of up to 4,000 fans at a time.

-As was the case at last year's finals of the skiing World Cup, not only the races but also the organisation and logistics of the event were subjected to the closest possible scrutiny, the reason being that Garmisch-Partenkirchen is currently bidding together with Munich to host the Winter Olympics in 2018.
+As was the case at last year's finals of the skiing World Cup, not only the races but also the organization and logistics of the event were subjected to the closest possible scrutiny, the reason being that Garmisch-Partenkirchen is currently bidding together with Munich to host the Winter Olympics in 2018.
 Not only the athletes, therefore, but the entire organizational committee and all service providers were anxious to be seen in the best possible light.
 Prominent among the latter, naturally, was the team from TC Showtechnik of Weilheim, which was responsible for the lighting and sound reinforcement in a number of key event locations including Medal Plaza.

 Celebrating with Electro-Voice XLVC

-The centrepiece of the sound reinforcement design was the XLVC line array from Electro-Voice.
+The centerpiece of the sound reinforcement design was the XLVC line array from Electro-Voice.
 "We used EV's LAPS line-array simulation software to ascertain the ideal set-up for the event," reports Martin Schulze, who manages the Bavarian rental company jointly with Stefan Rehtaler.
 "Even habitually critical FOH engineers working here with their bands expressed their extreme satisfaction with the system."

 The main array in Medal Plaza consisted of twelve EV XLD281 cabinets per side complemented by flown XCS312 cardioid bass elements to enhance the lower midrange.
 To boost the very bottom end, twelve EV Xsubs were positioned beneath the stage.
 To provide homogeneous coverage for all 4,000 listeners, eight Electro-Voice XLE loudspeakers plied those at the very front of the audience as well as to the left and right of the stage with near-, in- and out-fill, as appropriate.
 The XLD hangs were driven by 16-channel amp racks made up of two Electro-Voice CPS 4.10 amps and one CPS 8.5 amp each.